-.json.repository.full_name Specify this in the when section of the rule using if_match, to filter the push events for the repo git_commit This context variable will be set to the short (7 characters) commit hash of the head commit of the push
+.json.repository.full_name Specify this in the when section of the rule using if_match, to filter the push events for the repo git_repo This context variable will be set to the name of the repo, e.g. myorg/myrepo git_ref This context variable will be set to the name of the branch, e.g. ref/heads/mybrach git_commit This context variable will be set to the short (7 characters) commit hash of the head commit of the push